digitallinguistics/toolbox2json/README.md

 - [Contributing](#contributing)
 <!-- /TOC -->

+## Prerequisites

+* Basic knowledge of JavaScript OR knowledge of how to run a program from the command line.
+* [Node.js][Node] installed on your system.

 ## Basic Usage

-Install using [npm][npm] or [yarn][yarn]:
+Install using [npm][npm] or [yarn][yarn]. (npm comes bundled with Node.js when you install it.)

 ```cmd
 npm install @digitallinguistics/toolbox2json
 yarn add @digitallinguistics/toolbox2json
 ```

-The library can be run as either an ES module or from the command line.
+The library can be run as either a JavaScript module or from the command line.

 ### Running as a Module

-The ES module exports a single function, `toolbox2json`, which accepts two arguments:
+The JavaScript module exports a single function, `toolbox2json`, which accepts two arguments:

 * the path to the Toolbox file (_required_)
 * an options object (_optional_)